wlsf82/cv/README.md

 - Leading test automation implementation and guiding testing approaches for new feature development
 - Identifying test gaps and prioritizing adding coverage based on areas of risk
-- Providing input into testing the security and scalability of the product
+- Providing input on testing the security and scalability of the product
-- Leading development of new tooling and infrastructure
+- Leading the development of new tooling and infrastructure
 - Implementing new automation framework features with little guidance
 - Recommending new test automation tools and processes that will improve quality and velocity
 - Taking ownership of test failures and ensuring that the CI system is reliable
 - Mentoring other engineers
 - Independently and regularly managing project schedules, ensuring objectives are aligned with team/department goals
 - Working on problems of diverse scope requiring independent evaluation of identifiable factors; recommending new approaches to resolve problems
-- At GitLab, I worked 100% remote
+- At GitLab, I worked 100% remotely

 ### QA engineer at [Qelp](https://qelp.com) (July 2018 - February 2019)

-I helped define a new software development process where quality is in mind from the definition of the software requirements until the moment it is running in production.
+I helped define a new software development process that prioritizes quality from the initial definition of software requirements through to its deployment in production.

 Some of the activities I performed as a QA engineer at Qelp were: